-“During the 2018-2019 flu season, the [Centers for Disease Control and Prevention] (CDC) estimates that up to 42.9 million people got sick, 647,000 people were hospitalized, and 36,400-61,200 died,” says Kumar Dharmarajan, MD, Chief Scientific Officer at Clover Health.
+“During the 2018-2019 flu season, the Centers for Disease Control and Prevention (CDC) estimates that up to 42.9 million people got sick, 647,000 people were hospitalized, and 36,400-61,200 died,” says Kumar Dharmarajan, MD, the chief scientific officer at Clover Health.
 Preventing the flu is paramount both to the individual and the overall population.

 How is the flu spread?

-Generally, people infected with the flu are contagious one day before they feel sick until five days after getting sick, but this can vary.
-“According to a University of Michigan study, in some cases, only half of the people infected will actually have symptoms,” Dr. Dharmarajan says.
+Generally, people infected with the flu are contagious one day before they feel sick until five to seven days after getting sick, but this can vary.
+“According to [studies], in some cases, only half of the people infected will actually have symptoms,” Dr. Dharmarajan says.
 “That means you can be totally unaware that you have the flu, but still have the virus in your body and be able to transmit it to others.”

 The virus is spread through droplets of bodily fluids, which someone may come into close contact with through coughs, sneezes, or by touching contaminated surfaces like doorknobs.